We have complied a list of frequently asked questions for students and their parents below:

 "I am concerned that employers are limited to the number of staff working due to social distancing and maybe reluctant to have work placement students."

 Our advice would be to speak with potential employers and, if needs be, ask them to consider start dates later in the year.
-Again, it’s not compulsory to start in September and, generally, employers seem to be hoping the situation might be better come January.
+As previously stated, the required 150 hours can be spread out.